 Here’s a handy reference list of copy editing marks:

-Click on Copy Editing Symbols Guide for a quick reference to the copy editing symbols in PDF format.
-You’re welcome to print it out and refer to it.
+For a quick reference to the copy editing symbols in PDF format click here or on the image above.
+You’re welcome to print the guide out and refer to it.

 How to copy edit your own work

-It’s difficult to copy edit your own work, but if you are self-publishing you might not be able to afford to hire a professional copy editor.
+It’s difficult to copy edit your own work, but if you’re self-publishing, you might not be able to afford to hire a professional copy editor.

-To an extent, you can use the tips in getting feedback on your novel to help you, but you will also need to try and copy edit for yourself.
+To an extent, you can use the tips in getting feedback on your novel to help you, but you will also need to copy edit for yourself.

 Some tips are: